NCAR/amwg_dev/README.md

   - Please provide as much details as possible.

 ## Discussions
-- Discussions relevant to CAM7 development could be posted under [Discussions](https://github.com/NCAR/amwg_dev/discussions)
+- Discussions relevant to CAM7 development could be posted under [Discussions](https://github.com/NCAR/amwg_dev/discussions):
+  - Discussions provide you with the ability to directly engage with other developers while staying on GitHub.
+  - To ensure that the conversation remains productive and helpful, please keep your discussions organized by using relevant titles, applying labels, and refraining from mixing topics.

 ## Code of Conduct
 - We are committed to fostering a respectful and inclusive community for all participants.